-Texas Gov. Rick Perry (R) has been going on August ice cream runs, speaking with reporters and getting ready to schmooze with conservative activists in New Hampshire this weekend.
+Texas Gov. Rick Perry (R) went on August ice cream runs, speaking with reporters and preparing to schmooze with conservative activists in New Hampshire.

-Oh, and he also got booked on two felony counts.
+Oh, and he had also recently been booked on two felony counts.

-Five days after a grand jury indicted him, Perry is going about business as usual -- and his stock in the Republican Party has seemingly risen.
-Early signs suggest that Perry's political career won't be sunk by simultaneous campaign and courtroom tracks as he weighs another presidential bid -- that, in fact, the dual process might actually give his primary season prospects a boost.
+Five days after a grand jury indicted him, Perry was going about business as usual -- and his stock in the Republican Party had seemingly risen.
+Early signs suggested that Perry's political career won't be sunk by simultaneous campaign and courtroom tracks as he weighs another presidential bid -- that, in fact, the dual process might actually give his primary season prospects a boost.
 Unless, of course, he was actually convicted.

 So why are some politicians who run into legal trouble sent packing, while others survive?
 To answer this question, let's take a look at the recent history of politicians' run-ins with the law, in alphabetical order: